Please take a few minutes to review the Questions and Answers below and feel free to contact the IMHL Office at (1) 514 398-8811.

 The IMHL is not for individuals as such; it is for managers in context.
-Considerable attention is given in the IMHL to what we call "impact"—carrying the learning into the organization or community by having the learners teach others as well as change practices.
+Considerable attention is given in the IMHL to what we call "impact"—carrying the learning into the organization or community by having the learners teach others as well as learning from the instructors and change practices in their organizations.
 We especially encourage the sending of teams of managers to the IMHL.
-Such teams bring a key issue from their organization or community, to be addressed in the program.
-(Examples of issues include: integrating community care with hospital care; addressing the complexities of nursing in today's world; redressing the balance between public and private healthcare in a country; enhancing the role of prevention in healthcare.)
+Such teams bring a key issue from their organization or community to be addressed in the program.
+(Examples of issues include: integrating community care with hospital care; addressing the complexities of nursing in today's world; redressing the balance between public and private healthcare in a country; enhancing the role of prevention in health care.)

 Isn't this program going to be a great deal of work?

 Management already entails a great deal of work.
 The intention of the IMHL is not to pile it on, but to encourage the participants to work smarter.
 Our motto is: use work, don't make work.
 Of course, there has to be some added work in any program.
 But ten years of experience in our two sister programs with similar designs (for business and for the voluntary sector) have taught us that these intentions work.
 It is, in fact, quite remarkable how effective this can be with busy but enthusiastic managers.

 Why do this at McGill University, in Canada?